-- a. submission to such conduct is made either explicitly or implicitly a term or condition of rank, privilege, or legislative assignment for a legislator; and - that conduct has the purpose or effect of unreasonably interfering with an individual legislator, staff member's, or third party's work performance or creating an intimidating, hostile, or offensive work environment.
+- 1. submission to such conduct is made either explicitly or implicitly a term or condition of rank, privilege, or legislative assignment for a legislator; and - that conduct has the purpose or effect of unreasonably interfering with an individual legislator, staff, or third-party's work performance or creating an intimidating, hostile, or offensive work environment.